 This is the old town of Athens right by the Acropolis, full of taverns, cafés, and wonderful ancient and neoclassical buildings.
 Anafiotika is part of it but it stands out for its island look.

-The most impressive museum in Greece and one of the best ones in the world, the Acropolis Museum houses the classical masterpieces from the Acropolis combining an excavation that is always visible under your feet.
+The most impressive museum in Greece and one of the best ones in the world, the Acropolis Museum houses the classical masterpieces from the Acropolis combining ruins of ancient Athens that are always visible under your feet.

 4 - 4.5 hours